Taifin/urfin-bot-HSE-project/README.md

 `/monthlookup` - bot will create a .xlsx table with all your records from specified month

+`/set_budget` - you can set your monthly budget that will be stored in database.
+Every time you add new record, your amount of money left will be recalculated and presented to you

+`/check_budget' - bot will send you information about current budget that you set last time and also about amount of money you spent this month

 ### Coming soon:

 * New (and more readable) output format of `/...lookup` commands.
+[DONE]
 * Syntax changes for some commands.
 * Inline keyboard and general interface improvements.
 * Sorting of data from `/...lookup` commands (and better interaction with database in general).
+[DONE]
 * Better format of month-lookup table.
 * Cloud deployment (heroku).
 * Source code improvements, because it's rubbish.
+[NOT DONE but I tried c:]
 * Personal log-files with errors.

 ### Packages and requirements: